aym-frikha/charm-infoblox/src/README.md

 # Restrictions

-Compatible with OpenStack Mitaka and higher, requires a configured Infoblox server.
+Compatible with OpenStack Queens and higher, requires a configured Infoblox server.